aodongliu/aodongliu/README.md

 <br />

 <br />
-I'm a third-year chemistry graduate student at University of Wasshington.
+I'm a fourth-year chemistry graduate student at University of Wasshington.
 <br />

 <br />